More COVID-19 cases seen at Rock County Jail

 The change increased the jail population from 212 to numbers hovering near 300.
 That's still well below capacity, which is around 500.

 The jail continues to offer vaccinations to inmates, with 21 vaccinated on Tuesday, Litsheim said.
-The free clinic HealthNet of Rock County has been providing the innoculations.
+The free clinic HealthNet of Rock County has been providing the inoculations.

 The Gazette reviewed a small amount of surveillance video from the jail last week and saw some correctional officers not wearing masks.
 Litsheim said staff need reminders to mask up.
 Inmates are provided masks, officials have said, but they often don't wear them.